sendyhalim/blog/content/posts/programming/2024-01-20-traceroute-naive-implementation-part-2-raw-ip-socket.md

 +++

-# What we will do
 We'll build on top of our [traceroute PoC](/posts/programming/traceroute-naive-implementation-part-1-proof-of-concept/), this time we will rewrite our UDP socket to use raw socket instead.
 Using raw IP socket will give us more flexibility to build raw IPv4 header just in case we need to add flags or any other IPv4 header value.
-The tradeoff is we need to construct the IPv4 header then fill IPv4 payload with UDP header and payload manually.
+The tradeoff is we need to construct the IPv4 header and then fill the IPv4 payload with a UDP header and payload manually.

 # Initiating Raw Socket
 We use `UdpSocket` in our previous implementation, we replace `UdpSocket` with `socket2::Socket` to